hellerve/ptolemy/README.md

 * *On Value* by **Triple Canopy & Ralph Lemon** (2015)

 I purchased this book at the PS1 warmup party at MoMA.
-I don't know what I expected, but this surely wasn't it.
+I don’t know what I expected, but this sure wasn’t it.
 I enjoyed the read, however.
 The book is a series of essays and conversations by and of modern artists, particularly dancers.
 Their throughts on their art and craft and its presentation felt both intimate and illuminating, curated and natural.